mozilla/high-fidelity/making-of.md

     var request = new window.XMLHttpRequest({mozSystem: true});

 I'm sure you could subclass `XMLHttpRequest` if that's too much typing for you.

-What's even cooler is that you can add similar permissions to a page using Firefox's error console.

-    **TODO: Add info about enabling systemXHR in the error console.**

 There's also a Firefox add-on, [Force CORS](https://addons.mozilla.org/en-us/firefox/addon/forcecors/), that allows you to temporary enable/disable non-same-origin requests in Firefox.
 Be careful with this add-on though: it affects _the entire browser_ so you're effectively disabling a huge part of JavaScript security in using it.
 I actually plan on submitting a patch that allows developers to specify on which domains they want it enabled, which should keep things more secure!